Portland’s Legion Motorcycle Co. first to receive funds from Rivermark Community Credit Union and Business Impact NW partnership

 About Rivermark Community Credit Union

-Rivermark Community Credit Union serves over 85,000 members at its eight area branches and online.
+Rivermark Community Credit Union serves nearly 90,000 members online and at its nine branch locations in Oregon and SW Washington.
 Headquartered in Beaverton, Oregon, Rivermark has been offering superior financial services with a member focus since 1951.
-For more information about Rivermark visit their website at http://www.rivermarkcu.org.
+For more information about Rivermark visit their website at www.rivermarkcu.org

 About Business Impact NW